Latin American Literature

 Grading options: A-F (default), P-NP, audit

 Explores fiction, creative non-fiction, poetry, drama, myth, and other texts from Latin America.
 Includes works from many cultures and ethnicities from Latin America, including indigenous peoples.
 All readings are in English.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Upon successful completion of this course, students will be able to:

 - Analyze how literary themes and metaphors express particular world views.

 - Write clear, focused, coherent essays about literature for an academic audience, using standard English conventions of grammar and style.